George Washington Baines

 Baptist ministry beginnings

-In 1832, he had a conversion experience[clarification needed] in Tuscaloosa, Alabama, under the T.J.
-Fisher ministry.[6]
-He was baptized in Salem Baptist Church at the age of 25, and in 1834 he became licensed to preach by the Philadelphia Baptist Church of Tuscaloosa County.[7]
+In 1832, he was converted in a revival conducted by the famous baptist preacher Thomas Jefferson Fisher about ten miles south of Tuscaloosa, Alabama.[9]
+He was baptized in Salem Baptist Church at the age of 25, and in 1834 he became licensed to preach by the Philadelphia Baptist Church of Tuscaloosa County.[10]
 He was ordained by the Grant's Creek Baptist Church on August 7, 1836.
-His father was among the signers of his preaching license and certificate of ordination.[2]
+His father was among the signers of his preaching license and certificate of ordination[4] and is listed as the pastor of New Bethel Baptist Church.[11]

 Political career in Arkansas